max-carter-math/max-carter-math.github.io/publications.md

 #### Preprints:

-* Carter, M., *Cartan-like Decompositions of Totally Disconnected Locally Compact Groups*, In preparation, (2021).
+* Carter, M., Willis, G., *Homomorphic Images of Locally Compact Groups Acting on Trees and Buildings*, In preparation, (2021).

 #### Published Articles: